Guide to Internet Resumes

 - Emailing your resume successfully - not as easy as it should be:

 You do still need your traditional printed resume:

 - When you have developed a relationship with a specific potential employer or a trusted recruiter who has requested your complete resume.

 - When you respond to an employer's ad or an off-line opportunity through the USPS (or "snail mail") system.

 It's a good idea to include a plain, scannable version of your resume with your printed resume when you are responding via regular mail.
 Then, if you are the "right" candidate for the opportunity, your resume may be scanned, particularly by companies with more than 500 employees that may have an internal applicant tracking system.

 [See protecting your privacy for information on evaluating Web site privacy policies, and other issues related to your personal privacy.
 See Choosing a Job Site for help picking web job sites.]

 About the author...

-Online job search expert SusanP.
-Joyce has been observing the online job search world and teaching online job search skills since 1995.
-Susan is a two-time layoff “graduate” who has worked in human resources at Harvard University and in a compensation consulting firm.
-In 1998, her company, NETability, Inc. purchased Job-Hunt.org, and Susan has been editor and publisher of Job-Hunt since then.
+Online job search expert Susan P. Joyce has been observing the online job search world and teaching online job search skills since 1995.
+A veteran of the United States Marine Corps and a Visiting Scholar at the MIT Sloan School of Management since 2012, Susan is a two-time layoff “graduate” who has worked in human resources at Harvard University and in a compensation consulting firm.
+Since 1998, Susan has been editor and publisher of Job-Hunt.org.
 Follow Susan on Twitter at @jobhuntorg and onGoogle+.